shekkizh/shekkizh.github.io/_pages/cv.md

 ## Work Experience
 ### **Research Intern**, Google, Sunnyvale, CA  `Sep 2022 - Dec 2022`
 Host: Mohamed Farghal, Animesh Nandi, Behavior Protections, Counter-Abuse Technology.<br>
 Worked on understanding the impact of input data used in training graph models and scalable sampling approaches to improve semi-supervised graph learning.
+Preliminary experiments with proposed graph learning showed 3x increased recall in abuse detection.

 ### **Software Engineer**, KLA Tencor, Milpitas, CA `Mar 2014 - Oct 2016`
 Designed and developed tools to classify and visualize defect modulations for Process Window Qualification in wafer fabrication.
-Also, implemented and co-owned components for analysis and classification using decision trees and Random forests
+Also, implemented and co-owned components for analysis and classification using decision trees and random forests.

 ### **Freelance Researcher**, Toonchat [(Demo: youtu.be/B7LyoWksHHE)](https://youtu.be/B7LyoWksHHE) `Jan 2014 - Jun 2014`
 Researched and worked with animators and researchers on real time face tracking under the advise of Dr. Eric Petajan for low bandwidth animations and anonymous video chat clients